nitrain/nitrain/README.md

 ## Quickstart

-Here is a canonical example of using nitrain, but if you want to learn more then you can follow the 10-minute tutorial of the key components of nitrain further down.
+Here is a canonical example of using nitrain to give you a quick overview.
+If you want to learn a bit more about key components of nitrain then you can follow the 10-minute tutorial further down.

 Alternatively, you can check out the [tutorials](github.com/ncullen93/nitrain) for in-depth overviews of everything that nitrain has to offer.